yurippo/yurippo/README.md

 - 👋 Hi, I’m @yurippo
-- 👀 I’m interested in Python and The DevOps Moviment and Technologies
+- 👀 I’m interested in Python and The DevOps Moviment
 - 🌱 I’m currently learning more about Python 3, Django and DevOps Technologies
 - 💞️ I’m looking to collaborate on Python, DevOps Projects
 - 📫 How to reach me http://www.yurippo.com/ or email: yuri@yurippo.com